- It is highly recommended to use a VPS and low-spread 5-digit broker who closes daily candles at 5 pm New York time.

 - PCh_Period – defined period of the Price Channel.

-- PCh_Left(Right)_Confirm – minimal number of bars on the left (right) side of the extremum for the price confirmation.
+- PCh_Left(Right)_Confirm – minimal number of bars to confirm extrema on the left (right) side.

-- PCh_OffsetPip, HL/2_OffsetPip – offset of the Price Channel levels for optimization purposes.
+- PCh_OffsetPip, HL/2_OffsetPip – offset of the Price Channel levels for best execution.

 - PCh_Algorithm – the method used in Price Channel calculations.
 The Price Channel levels are lines which are set above and below the price.
 In case of value: